ssk-d/fireflutter/README.md

   Firebase does not support full text search which means users cannot search posts and comments.
   Algolia does it.

+## Requirements

+- Basic understanding of Firebase.
+- Basic understanding of Flutter and Dart.
+- OS: Windows or Mac.
+- Editor: VSCode, Xcode(for Mac OS).
+Our primary editor si VSCode and we use Xcode for Flutter settings.
+We found it more easy to do the settings with Xcode for iOS development.

 ## Installation

 - If you are not familiar with Firebase and Flutter, you may have difficulties to install it.